 A Stand Out Product

-The LG Multi V IV clearly differentiates itself from the competition with a number of key differences building owners, architects & commercial contractors will appreciate including:
+The LG Multi V IV clearly separates itself from the competition with a number of key features building owners, architects & commercial contractors are sure to appreciate. including:

 - AHRI 1230 Certification – Multi V IV is performance-certified.
 This ensures building owners receive verified ratings that comply with national energy codes.